SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/interactions/print_page.en.md

 you can invoke the print function, which generates a PDF representation of the web page.
 The resulting PDF can be saved to your local storage for further use or distribution.
-Using `PrintsPage()`, the print command will return the PDF data in base64-encoded format, which can be decoded and written to a file in your desired location, and using `BrowsingContext()` will return a String. `BrowsingContext()` is part of Selenium's BiDi implementation.
+Using `PrintsPage()`, the print command will return the PDF data in base64-encoded format, which can be decoded and written to a file in your desired location, and using `BrowsingContext()` will return a String.

 There may currently be multiple implementations depending on your language of choice.
-For example, with Java you have have the ability to print using either `BrowingContext()` or `PrintsPage()`.
+For example, with Java you have the ability to print using either `BrowingContext()` or `PrintsPage()`.
 Both take `PrintOptions()` objects as a parameter.

+Note: `BrowsingContext()` is part of Selenium's BiDi implementation.
+To enable BiDi see [Enabling Bidi]({{< ref "../bidi/_index.md" >}})

 {{< tabpane text=true >}}
 {{% tab header="Java" %}}